eXascaleInfolab/clubmark/README.md

   -e[X]  - evaluate quality of the results.
 Default: apply all measurements
+    Xn  - evaluate results accuracy using NMI measures for overlapping communities Xm  - evaluate results quality by modularity -d[X]=<datasets_dir>  - directory of the datasets.
+  -f[X]=<dataset>  - dataset (network, graph) file name.
+  NOTE: datasets file names must not contain "." (besides the extension), because it is used as indicator of the shuffled datasets
-    Xn  - evaluate results accuracy using NMI measures for overlapping communities Xm  - evaluate results quality by modularity -d[X]=<datasets_dir>  - directory of the datasets -f[X]=<dataset>  - dataset (network, graph) file name Xa  - the dataset is specified by asymmetric links (in/outbound weights of the link migh differ), arcs Xs  - the dataset is specified by symmetric links, edges.
+    Xa  - the dataset is specified by asymmetric links (in/outbound weights of the link migh differ), arcs Xs  - the dataset is specified by symmetric links, edges.
 Default option
     Notes:
     - multiple directories and files can be specified via multiple -d/f options (one per the item)
     - datasets should have the following format: <node_src> <node_dest> [<weight>]
-    - {a, s} is considered only if the network file has no corresponding metadata (formats like SNAP, ncol, nsa, ...)
+    - {a,s} is considered only if the network file has no corresponding metadata (formats like SNAP, ncol, nsa, ...)
     - ambiguity of links weight resolution in case of duplicates (or edges specified in both directions) is up to the clustering algorithm
-  -t[X]=<number>  - specifies timeout for each benchmarking application per single evalution on each network in sec, min or hours.
+  -t[X]=<float_number>  - specifies timeout for each benchmarking application per single evaluation on each network in sec, min or hours.
 Default: 0 sec  - no timeout
     Xs  - time in seconds.
 Default option
     Xm  - time in minutes
     Xh  - time in hours